YuanyueLi/FlashEntropySearch/README.md

 ### Step 4: Get the top-n results (optional)

-After you search spectral library, most spectral similarity will be 0.
-And you may only want to see the top-n results or the results with similarity higher than a threshold.
-You can use the `get_topn_matches` function to get the top-n results.
+After searching the spectral library, you may want to see only the top-n results or the results with a similarity score higher than a certain threshold.
+To achieve this, you can use the `get_topn_matches` function.

-This function accepts three parameters:
+This function takes three parameters:

-`similarity_array`: the similarity score returned by the search function.
+`similarity_array`: The similarity scores returned by the search function.

-`topn`: the number of top results you want to get, set to `None` to get all results.
+`topn`: The number of top results you want to get.
+Set to None to get all results.

-`min_similarity`: the minimum similarity score you want to get, set to `None` to get all results.
+`min_similarity`: The minimum similarity score you want to get.
+Set to None to get all results.

-This function will return a list of dictionaries, every dictionary represents a spectrum in the library.
-The dictionary is the same as the dictionary in the library spectra (the input of `build_index`), except that the `peaks` key is removed.
-The `entropy_similarity` key is added to store the similarity score of the spectrum.
+The function returns a list of dictionaries, where each dictionary represents a spectrum in the library.
+The dictionary is the same as the one in the library spectra (the input of `build_index`), except that the `peaks` key is removed and the `entropy_similarity` key is added to store the similarity score of the spectrum.

 ```python
 topn_match = flash_entropy.get_topn_matches(entropy_similarity, topn=3, min_similarity=0.01)
 ```

+This example will return a list of the top 3 matches with a similarity score greater than 0.01.

 ## Misc: save and load index